Leonardo da Vinci is considered one of the world’s greatest artists. Leonardo was a highly skilled artist; his work is known worldwide.

 Leonardo was intrigued with optics and spent a lot of time studying and learning about light.
 Learning about light or optics was vital to him as an artist and a scientist.

 When Leonardo lived, people did not understand how the human eye functioned.
-Many people believed that a person could see because light rays would bounce off the object and then return to the eye, allowing people to see.
-Leonardo felt that reasoning was wrong as it would take too long for the light ray to return to the eye.
+Many people believed a person could see because light rays would bounce off the object and then return to the eye, allowing people to see.
+Leonardo felt that reasoning was wrong as the light ray would take too long to return to the eye.

 Leonard set out to study optics and the human eye.
 In his scientific research, Leonardo proved that how people thought the eye worked was utterly wrong as to how the human eye functioned.